Customs and immigration

 A marina attendant in a dory will guide you to your berth or the holding pontoon just outside the entrance, which provides plenty of space for vessels awaiting the tide.

-Moorings alongside pontoons are available in the Victoria Marina for boats up to a maximum of 42ft (12.8m) LOA and a maximum draught of 6ft (1.8m).
+Mooring alongside pontoons are available in the Victoria Marina however there are size & draught restrictions so please check with our Marina Staff (VHF 80) if you are able to berth inside the Marina.
 The sill height is 4.2m above chart datum, with access approximately 2.5 hours either side of high water.
 Entry is controlled by the marina attendants.
 Control lights are positioned on both pier heads at the entrance to the marina.

-Your mooring is designated for your vessel only; prior permission of Guernsey Harbours must be obtained to lay alongside piers, jetties or ships.
-Please do not leave your vessel unattended for more than 24 hours except by prior arrangement with the marina office.
-Visiting yachts intending to stay longer than 14 days should also obtain prior permission.
+Your mooring is designated for your vessel only; prior permission of Guernsey Ports must be obtained to lay alongside piers, jetties, or ships.
+Please do not leave your vessel unattended for more than 24 hours except by prior arrangement with the Marina Office.
+Visiting yachts intending to stay longer than 14 days should also obtain prior permission from the Marina Manager (01481 220609)

-The Marina Staff are there to ensure the safety of all our customers and they will recommend a berth suitable for your boat.
-Please advise the staff how long you intend to stay when you arrive.
-We can take payment alongside and accept cash, debit and credit cards (small charge for credit card payments).
+The marina staff are there to ensure the safety of all our customers and they will recommend a berth suitable for your boat.
+Please advise staff of how long you intend to stay when you arrive.
+We can take payment alongside and accept cash, debit and credit cards.

 Victoria Marina: depth over sill in metres (sill dries 4m 20cm).